upon-X/readme/README.md

 - Experience as Front-end Developer at [AWAQ ONGD](https://github.com/Awaq-Estaciones-Biologicas)
 - I am dedicated to developing projects that allow me to advance and enhance my trayectory as a programmer.
-- I believe "Recommendation is the best publicity", that's why I make my projects better than what the client expects
+- "Recommendation is the best publicity", that's why I make my projects better than what the client expects
 - Personal website [https://valemiche.com.ar](https://valemiche.com.ar)
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/file/d/1ok_SCGq6zBHzOni1XCbQ9tZcBQJEQuVG/view?usp=sharing)
+- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://docs.google.com/document/d/1LrFI5GE1iEer6UhSuryam-ag55QE2PSW/edit?usp=sharing&rtpof=true&sd=true)
 - [56/100 EFSET English certificate](https://www.efset.org/cert/ynkXJ5)

 <br>